6 Things Gen-X Women Believe About Love That Are No Longer True

 This killer belief usually surfaces in two different ways: a dead-end dating pattern where every single contender is perceived as having a fatal flaw; or, as out-of-control fears of rejection and abandonment that nullify feelings of trust and shut down a woman's heart.

 The "Not-Perfect-I'll-Pass" Problem: This is the notion that all the good guys are taken and only the defective ones are available.
-This guy is too paunchy, too bald, too old, too young, or even too good-looking and that one has hands that are just too small.
-Other deal breakers: bad taste in music, a cheesy sense of humor, loves me too much, is too predictable, or using the wrong table fork.
+This guy is too paunchy, too bald, too old, too young, or even too good-looking, and that one has hands that are just too small.
+Other deal breakers: bad taste in music, a cheesy sense of humor, loves me too much, being too predictable, or using the wrong table fork.

 These complaints—including the typical ones that I've listed above—have nothing to do with the qualities that make for a partner who can provide lasting love and happiness.
 Study after study has shown that the most important variables that lead to happy relationships and marriages are a guy's (and your) character virtues, especially empathy, concern for others, and a willingness to grow.